 Megan Scanderbeg presented on the status of the Argo bibliography over the past year.
 500+ papers have been found in the past three years and the total number of papers is remaining pretty steady.
 The number of BGC Argo papers is rising while the number of Deep Argo papers remains small.
 New countries continue to publish Argo papers including Barbados, Estonia and Morocco in the past year.
 When looking at the source of Argo data in the papers, there continues to be a large uptake of gridded fields, model outputs and curated databases.
-Megan noted that the number of authors that are Argo PIs is trending down, but this may also be due to the explosion of the number of Argo PIs which are not all be tracked.
+Megan noted that the number of Argo PIs which are not all be tracked.
 She suggested that we stop following this statistic as it has been clearly shown that people outside of the AST publish papers using Argo data.
 She noted that the webpage had to be adjusted because it was too much HTML on one page.
 Now the landing page for the bibliography contains the plots plus the current year.
 To access other years, users need to click on them.